Page updated 23rd October 2016

-Linking Cathedral Close and South Street, this narrow street (56m long) gave its name to the Bear Inn which was the town house of the Abbots of Tavistock.
+Linking Cathedral Close and South Street, this narrow street (56m long) took its name from the Bear Inn which was the town house of the Abbots of Tavistock .Near the end of the street was placed the Bear Gate, one of seven gates around Cathedral Yard.
 In 1286, the town house of the Abbots was named Bere after the small peninsular of land formed by the Tamar and the Tavy rivers in west Devon.
 The Abbot of Tavistock was charged by Edward I to administer the silver mines that were situated there.
 The sign of the inn was a bear with the word Bere, and hence a pun.
-They seemed to like puns in those days!
+They seemed to like puns in those days.
 The Inn remained after the monasteries were dissolved by Henry VIII and was a centre for merchants to trade.
 Russell's carrier service was based at the site of the Bear Inn from before 1800, with heavily laden horse-drawn wagons bound for London departing at dawn, every day of the week.
 There was a second Bear Inn situated further up South Street from about 1820 to 1871.

 Fragments of a drain installed by the Romans for their Bath House in Cathedral Yard were excavated in the street, indicating the street was within the Roman fortress.